 The fire's threatened agricultural areas, oil production sites, high-tension powerlines, a high-pressure natural gas line, and archaeological sites.

+Winds were light this morning, with temperatures in the high 50s and RH of about 3 percent.
+Red Flag Warning conditions are expected to continue until this evening.
 All road closures and evacuation orders were lifted last night, and the evacuation centers were closed.
 Firefighters said significant progress was made through the night with line improvement and mop-up.

 More than 1,700 firefighters have worked the fire, and demobilization begins today.

-DECEMBER 04 -- MOORPARK, CA: Fire managers said this morning that they're hoping to contain the Shekell Fire by tomorrow night.
+SHEKELL FIRE PUSHES 10,000 ACRESDECEMBER 04 -- MOORPARK, CA: Fire managers said this morning that they're hoping to contain the Shekell Fire by tomorrow night.
 The fire was at 9,686 acres early this morning, with zero containment.

 Five homes were confirmed destroyed, with numerous outbuildings and three homes damaged.